Kampong Speu province: Etymology

 Kampong Speu in Khmer means "starfruit port" or "starfruit harbor".
 In Khmer, kampong is a place-name element, meaning "port" or "harbor".
 It derives from the Austronesian language, Malay, in which it means "village".
 Speu in the Khmer language means "starfruit".

 Administrative divisions

 The province is subdivided into 7 districts and 1 municipality, further divided into 87 communes.

 Economy

 The Wing Star Shoes factory in Kampong Speu province manufactures Asics sports shoes.
 It collapsed in 2013.
 Three people were killed.
 Workers struck at the Wing Star Shoes Factory in 2014, blocking National Route 3, and demanding a $5 raise in bonuses and enforcement of labor laws.
 In 2016 and 2018, mass faintings of workers were reported.
 The cause in 2016, initially attributed to a worker having been possessed by a "spirit," was later revised to "poor health and imagination."
 2018, police reported that after a worker had a seizure, her "scream caused a mass panic, prompting workers to run, feel dizzy and faint."

+Religion

+The state religion is Theravada Buddhism.
+More than 99.8% of the people in Kampong Speu are Buddhists, It's the most Buddhist province of the country.
+Chams have been practicing Islam for hundreds of years, besides that there is also a Khmer Muslims community in Kwan village.
+A small percentage follow Christianity.